-Syros ferries connect Cyclades Islands with Dodecanese Islands, Greece, Aegean Islands, Ikaria, Samos & Lesbos with crossings available to Tinos, Mykonos, Paros, Schinoussa, Thira, Katapola, Naxos, Folegandros, Andros, Kimolos, Milos, Sikinos & Kea (in Cyclades Islands), Kos, Leros, Patmos & Rhodes (in Dodecanese Islands), Piraeus, Lavrio & Kavala (in Greece), Chios, Fournoi & Limnos (in Aegean Islands), Agios Kirikos & Evdilos (in Ikaria), Karlovassi & Vathi (in Samos) & Mytilene (in Lesbos).
+Syros ferries connect Cyclades Islands with Dodecanese Islands, Athens, Aegean Islands, Ikaria, Samos, Greece & Lesbos with crossings available to Tinos, Katapola, Aegiali, Donoussa, Iraklia, Koufonissi, Mykonos, Naxos, Paros, Schinoussa, Thira, Anafi, Ios, Folegandros, Sikinos, Kea, Thirasia, Andros, Kimolos, Milos, Kythnos, Sifnos & Serifos (in Cyclades Islands), Kos, Leros, Patmos, Rhodes & Kalymnos (in Dodecanese Islands), Piraeus, Rafina & Lavrio (in Athens), Chios, Fournoi & Limnos (in Aegean Islands), Agios Kirikos & Evdilos (in Ikaria), Karlovassi & Vathi (in Samos), Kavala (in Greece) & Mytilene (in Lesbos).
 Sailings from Syros are operated by numerous ferry companies.

 Syros is a Greek island located between Paros and Tinos and part of the Cyclades group.